The Front Page (1974 film): Cast

-Allen Jenkins, who had appeared in the 1928 original production, plays a small role as a stenographer.
-It was his last film role, he died in July 1974.
+Allen Jenkins, who had appeared in the 1928 original production, plays a small role as a telegrapher.
+It was his final film role; he died in July 1974.

 Production

-The original play had been adapted for the screen in 1931 and as His Girl Friday in 1940 (and would be remade once more with 1987's Switching Channels.)
-Billy Wilder was quoted by his biographer Charlotte Chandler as saying, "I'm against remakes in general ... because if a picture is good, you shouldn't remake it, and if it's lousy, why remake it? ...
+The original play had been adapted for the screen in 1931, and as His Girl Friday in 1940 (and would be remade again with 1987's Switching Channels).
+Billy Wilder was quoted by his biographer, Charlotte Chandler, as saying, "I'm against remakes in general ... because if a picture is good, you shouldn't remake it, and if it's lousy, why remake it? ...
 It was not one of my pictures I was particularly proud of."

-After years of producing his films, he passed producing chores to Paul Monash and concentrate on screenwriting and directing when Jennings Lang suggested he film a new adaptation of The Front Page for Universal Pictures.
+After years of producing his films, Wilder passed producing chores to Paul Monash, and concentrated on screenwriting and directing, when Jennings Lang suggested that he film a new adaptation of The Front Page for Universal Pictures.
 The idea appealed to Wilder, a newspaperman in his younger days, who recalled, "A reporter was a glamorous fellow in those days, the way he wore a hat, and a raincoat, and a swagger, and had his camaraderie with fellow reporters, with local police, always hot on the tail of tips from them and from the fringes of the underworld."
-Whereas the two earlier screen adaptations of the play were set in their contemporary times, Wilder decided his would be a period piece set in 1929, primarily because the daily newspaper was no longer the dominant news medium in 1974.
+Although the two earlier screen adaptations of the play were set in their contemporary times, Wilder decided that his would be a period piece set in 1929, primarily because the daily newspaper was no longer the dominant news medium in 1974.

 Wilder hired Henry Bumstead as production designer.
-For exterior shots, Bumstead suggested Wilder film in San Francisco, where the buildings were a better match for 1920s Chicago than was Los Angeles.
+For exterior shots, Bumstead suggested that Wilder film in San Francisco, where the buildings were a better match than Los Angeles for 1920s Chicago.
 The final scene on the train was filmed in San Francisco, where a railroad enthusiast provided a vintage railway car for the setting.
 The interior shot of the theater in an earlier scene was done at the Orpheum Theatre in Los Angeles.
 The opening credits scenes were filmed at the Los Angeles Herald Examiner.